bdwyertech/win-auth-proxy/README.md

 * 64-bit platforms should still offer 32-bit compatible library/API so the application should compile and work.
 There's afaik no reason for which the application should be 64-bit.
 * The application does not add proxy headers, or manipulate any other headers besides Www-Authenticate/Authorization intentionally.
 * Works only on Windows (because of the syscalls being called)
+* Works only when the proxied proxy/host supports Negotiate and is properly configured to accept this kind of authentication